How baryons affect halos and large-scale structure: a unified picture from the Simba simulation: Mass distribution across halos

-Switching on AGN radiative winds only mildly affects the mass split between stellar and gaseous phases at all redshifts, and does not qualitatively impact the overall trends discussed for the No-AGN run.
+In Figure~\ref{fig:mfrac_all}, we can see that switching on AGN radiative winds only mildly affects the mass split between stellar and gaseous phases at all redshifts, and does not qualitatively impact the overall trends discussed for the No-AGN run.
 However, we do notice a larger amount of hot CGM gas at all redshift, and throughout the entire halo mass range considered, putatively owing to AGN wind energy deposition.
 Another difference with respect the No-AGN run is that the bTFR seems to be slightly steeper, and the knee of the bTFR occurs at higher masses.

 AGN jets appear to be the real game changer.
-In the No-X-ray run, we notice a suppression of stars and all gaseous phases except the hot CGM gas at $z=1$ in the intermediate and massive halos.
-At $z=0$, only halos with $M_{\rm h} > 10^{13.5} \Msun$ (i.e. cluster), retain more than 50\% of their cosmic share of baryons.
+In the No-X-ray run, we notice a suppression of stars and all gaseous phases except the hot CGM gas at $z=1$ in the most massive halos ($M\gtrsim 10^{13.5} \, \rm \Msun$, i.e. clusters.
+At $z=0$, these are the only halos that retain more than 50\% of their cosmic share of baryons.
 Only halos with $M_{\rm h} < 10^{12} \Msun$ contain an appreciable mass of ISM, cool/warm CGM and winds.
 Otherwise, the content of halos is essentially split between stars and hot CGM.
-Conversely, at higher redshift ($z\geq2$), we continue to observe a trend that is similar to that discussed for runs whereby at least stellar feedback is activated.
+Conversely, at higher redshift ($z\geq2$), the results of the No-X-ray run are very similar to those of the No-AGN and No-jet runs.
 Once again, our results support the thesis that AGN jets are the dominant feedback mechanism impacting the baryon content of halos at $z < 2$, whereas at higher redshift stellar feedback is the primary physical process in this respect \citep[see also][]{Christiansen_2020, Sorini_2020}.
 This is a consequence of the fact that AGN jets become more ubiquitous in massive galaxies at $z\la 2$, when the central BHs of the most massive halos have grown enough to trigger this feedback mode.